Legnano

 Legnano is a historic town located in the Lombardy region of northern Italy.
 Its history is closely tied to a significant battle that took place in 1176, known as the Battle of Legnano.
 This battle played a crucial role in the struggle for independence of the Lombard League, a group of city-states in northern Italy, against the Holy Roman Emperor Frederick I (Barbarossa).

-During the medieval period, Legnano grew in importance as a trade center and enjoyed periods of prosperity and cultural development.
+During the medieval period, Legnano grew in importance as a trade centre and enjoyed periods of prosperity and cultural development.
 It became known for its skilled artisans, particularly in the textile industry.
 Over the centuries, Legnano experienced various rulers and influences, including the Visconti family and the Spanish dominion.

 Comune di Legnano